RabbitBio/RabbitKSSD/README.md

 ### sub
-**The sub-command `sub` is used for substracting the reference sketch hash set from each query sketch.**
+**The sub-command `sub` is used for subtracting the reference sketch hash set from each query sketch.**

 `-h`: For help information.\
 `--rs human.sketch`: Set the reference sketch file `human.sketch` to be subtracted from the query sketches.\